 2. Static Routing

-Next.js makes it incredibly easy to turn a folder of markdown files into routes.
+Next.js makes it straightforward to turn a folder of markdown files into routes.
 I used generateStaticParams to tell Next.js which paths to build at compile time:

 export async function generateStaticParams() {